Arnav618/Sales-Analytics-SQL-PowerBI/README.md

 ## Key Business Insights

+### Profitability
+- Discounts above 20% consistently generated negative profit margins.
-* Tables and Bookcases are the largest loss-making subcategories.
+- Tables and Bookcases were the largest loss-making subcategories.
+- Products with higher discount levels consistently generated lower profit margins.
-* A small number of products account for a disproportionate share of total losses.
+- A small number of products accounted for a disproportionate share of total losses.

-* Profitability varies considerably across regions.
+### Customers
-* A small group of customers contributes a large share of overall profit.
+- A small group of customers generated a significant share of total profit.
+- Customer segments differed considerably in profitability.

+### Geography
+- Profitability varied significantly across regions.
+- Some regions generated strong sales but comparatively lower profits.

+### Growth
+- Sales growth did not always translate into equivalent profit growth.
+- Clear seasonal patterns were identified in monthly performance trends.

+### Products
-* A few products drive the majority of category revenue.
+- A small number of products drove the majority of category revenue.
+- Product performance varied substantially across categories and subcategories.
 ---

 ## Power BI Dashboard